Islamabad High Court Informed About Indian Non-seriousness To Implement ICJs Decision About Kulbhushans Review Petition - UrduPoint

 Islamabad High Court Informed About Indian Non-seriousness To Implement ICJ's Decision About Kulbhushan's Review Petition

-Attorney General of Pakistan Khalid Javed on Tuesday informed the Islamabad High Court (IHC) that the Indian reply had indicated that it was not serious about the implementation of International Court of Justice (ICJ)'s decision pertaining to its spy Kulbhushan Yadhev
+Attorney General for Pakistan Khalid Javed on Tuesday informed the Islamabad High Court (IHC) that the Indian reply had indicated that it was not serious about the implementation of International Court of Justice's (ICJ) decision pertaining to its spy Kulbhushan Jadhav

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Oct, 2020 ) :Attorney General of Pakistan Khalid Javed on Tuesday informed the Islamabad High Court (IHC) that the Indian reply had indicated that it was not serious about the implementation of International Court of Justice (ICJ)'s decision pertaining to its spy Kulbhushan Yadhev.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Oct, 2020 ) :Attorney General for Pakistan Khalid Javed on Tuesday informed the Islamabad High Court (IHC) that the Indian reply had indicated that it was not serious about the implementation of International Court of Justice's (ICJ) decision pertaining to its spy Kulbhushan Jadhav.

 He said it seemed that India was only engaged in just giving false statements to politicize the matter.

-A larger bench of IHC, however, sought assistance from Attorney General of Pakistan and amicus curiae in a case pertaining to appointment of a lawyer for Indian Spy Kulbhushan Yadhev, keeping in view past identical decisions of International Court of Justice (ICJ).
+A larger bench of IHC, however, sought assistance from Attorney General for Pakistan and amicus curiae in a case pertaining to appointment of a lawyer for Indian spy Kulbhushan Jadhav, keeping in view past identical decisions of International Court of Justice (ICJ).

-The larger bench, presided by Chief Justice Athar Minallah and comprising Justice Aamer Farooq and Justice Miangul Hassan Aurangzeb, conducted the hearing on a petition moved by Ministry of Law and Justice, seeking appointment of a lawyer for India spy to implement the decision of ICJ.
+The larger bench, presided by Chief Justice Athar Minallah and comprising Justice Aamer Farooq and Justice Miangul Hassan Aurangzeb, heard the petition moved by Ministry of Law and Justice, seeking appointment of a lawyer for the Indian spy to implement the ICJ's decision.

-Attorney General Khalid Javed Khan, Hamid Khan and others, appeared before the court.
+Besides Attorney General Khalid Javed Khan, Hamid Khan and others appeared before the court.

-He said that the neighbouring country was not concerned about the future of its former navy officer, adding Indian government could approach this court to get relevant documents if it was serious in implementation of ICJ orders.
+He said that the neighbouring country was not concerned about the future of its former navy officer.
+The Indian government, he added, could approach the IHC to get relevant documents if it was serious in implementation of the ICJ's order.

-The India reply, the AGP said, had shown that it didn't want to be part of court proceedings in Pakistan about its spy and engage in only giving controversial statements to politicize the matter.
-The government had also informed Yadhev regarding promulgation of ordinance under Vienna Convention to appoint a lawyer for him but he had refused to contest the case, Khalid Javed further told the court and adopted the stance that actually India or Kulbhushan were not in the position to face the trial.
+The India reply, the AGP said, had shown that it did not want to be part of the court proceedings in Pakistan about its spy and engage in only giving controversial statements to politicize the matter.
+The government had also informed Kulbhushan Jadhav regarding promulgation of an ordinance under the Vienna Convention to appoint a lawyer for him but he refused to contest the case.

+Actually India or Kulbhushan were not in the position to face the trial, he added.

-He said that India had been using these tactics as it just wanted to give the false impression to the world states that Pakistan was not willing to implement ICJ decision.
-The Pakistan had introduced the Ordinance to implement the decision of ICJ in letter and spirit and its period had been extended for further 120 days.
+Khalid Javed said India had been using the tactics as it just wanted to give the false impression to the world that Pakistan was not willing to implement the ICJ's decision.
+Pakistan had promulgated the ordinance to implement the decision in its letter and spirit and its period had been extended for further 120 days, he added.

-The government had approached this court to appoint a legal representative for Indian spy under ICJ judgment after he refused to contest his appeal, he said, adding the IHC could appoint a lawyer for him as it was necessary to honour the decision of ICJ.
+He said the government had approached the IHC to appoint a legal representative for the Indian spy under the ICJ's judgment after he refused to contest his appeal.
+The IHC could appoint a lawyer for him as it was necessary to honour the ICJ's verdict.

+He prayed the court to appoint a legal representative to contest the appeal on behalf of the Indian spy.

-The chief justice observed that the government had given enough opportunities to India in this regard but it was not ready to take advantage of Pakistan's offers in this case.
-He remarked that what would be its importance in light of ICJ decision if this court appointed a lawyer, adding that every step should be in accordance with the international court.
+The chief justice observed that the government had given enough opportunities to India in that regard but it was not ready to take advantage of the offers.
+He asked if the court appointed a lawyer for the Indian spy what would be its importance in light of the ICJ's decision.
+Every step should be in accordance with the international court's verdict, he added.

-The bench asked the AGP to satisfy the court that how the appeal could be heard when India and its arrested spy were not ready to contest it.
-To this, Khalid Javed said that this matter was not related to review of the death sentence instead it was regarding the appointment of lawyer, the fate of Yadhev would be decided in his review petition.
+The bench asked the AGP to satisfy the court as to how the appeal could be heard when India and its arrested spy were not ready to contest it.
+To this, Khalid Javed said the matter was not related to review of the death sentence instead it was regarding the appointment of a lawyer, while the fate of Jadhav would be decided in his review petition.

-Justice Athar Minallah said that the the basic purpose was to implement the ICJ decision in its true meaning and directed the AGP to assist the court in light of identical decisions of ICJ in the past.
+Chief Justice Athar Minallah said the the basic purpose was to implement the ICJ's decision in its true meaning and directed the AGP to assist the court in light of identical decisions of the international court in the past.

-The Attorney General said that India had to approach only this court to get relevant documents but it didn't.
-To this, Justice Aamer Farooq said that India could directly approach this court.
+The Attorney General said India had to approach only the IHC to get relevant documents but it did not.
+To this, Justice Aamer Farooq said India could directly approach the court.

-The attorney general requested the court to grant around three-week time so that they could view the previous decisions of ICJ and submit report.
-The court accepted the request and adjourned hearing on the matter till November 9.
+The Attorney General requested the court to grant around three-week time so that they could view the previous decisions of ICJ and submit a report.
+The court accepted the request and adjourned the hearing on the matter till November 9.